lootlocker/unreal-sdk/README.md

 ## Quick Start Guide for Installing from repository

- 1. Download the latest Unreal Package Release from the [Github](https://github.com/LootLocker/unreal-sdk/releases) repository.
+ 1. Download the latest Unreal Package release from the [Github](https://github.com/LootLocker/unreal-sdk/releases) repository.
- 2. Download Repository as Zip or Clone project
+ 2. Download Repository as a Zip or Clone the project.
  3. Copy the LootLockerSDK folder from the plugins folder equivalent to the Unreal Version you intend to use.
-For example, if you are using Unreal Version 4.26, Navigate to      4.26/Plugins to find the LootLockerSDK folder.
+For example, if you are using Unreal Version 4.26, Navigate to 4.26/Plugins to find the appropriate LootLockerSDK folder.
- 4. Create a plugins folder in your Unreal project folder if it doesnt already exist.
+ 4. Create a plugins folder in your Unreal project root folder if it doesnt already exist.
  5. Paste the LootLockerSDK folder into the plugins folder created.
- 6. Return to root project folder.
+ 6. Return to the root project folder.
- 7. Right-click the "Unreal Engine Project Launch" file and click "Generate Visual Studio Project Files".
+ 7. Right-click on the "Unreal Engine Project Launch" file and click on "Generate Visual Studio Project Files".
- 8. Open .sln of project.
+ 8. Open the .sln file of your project.
- 9. Open Project Build.cs file.
+ 9. Open your project's Build.cs file.
-10. Add "LootLockerSDK" to PublicDependencyModuleNames
+10. Add {"LootLockerSDK"} to the PublicDependencyModuleNames list.

     Example: PublicDependencyModuleNames.AddRange(new string\[\] { "Core", "CoreUObject", "Engine", "InputCore", "LootLockerSDK" });
-11. Add "Http", "Json", "JsonUtilities" to the PrivateDependencyModuleNames
+11. Add {"Http", "Json", "JsonUtilities"} to the PrivateDependencyModuleNames list.

     Example: PrivateDependencyModuleNames.AddRange(new string\[\] { "Http", "Json", "JsonUtilities" });
-12. Open the LootLockerConfig.CPP file located in the plugins folder
+12. Open the LootLockerConfig.CPP file located in the plugins folder.

-13. Modify the LootLockerGameKey, Platform, Game Version, Development mode and AllowTokenRefresh (set to true if you want the LootLockerSDK to attempt to refresh the token if it expires).
+13. Modify the LootLockerGameKey, Platform, Game Version, Development mode and AllowTokenRefresh (Set to true if you want the LootLockerSDK to attempt to refresh the token if it expires).

 14. You should now have access to the SDK in both your C++ and Blueprint projects.

 ## Connecting to the SDK
 ### Using C++

-Every response inherits from the LootLockerResponse.
+Every response inherits from the LootLockerResponse class.

 ``` cpp
     struct FLootLockerResponse